Table of contents

 Golang provides a built-in profiler called pprof.
 It is a tool that can be used to collect CPU and memory profiles.
 It can be used to collect profiles from a running application and then analyze them to find the root cause of performance issues.

 ColdBrew exposes /debug/pprof/ endpoint on the HTTP port that can be used to collect profiles.
+When ADMIN_PORT is configured, pprof is served on the admin port instead.
 The endpoint is only available when the configuration option DisableDebug is set to false (which is the default behaviour).

 Collecting profiles